pvh513/vectorhash/README.md

 instructions, it will need to read 512 bits of data at once from memory.
 For this the memory address (and hence also the start of the buffer) will need to aligned on a 512-bit = 64-byte boundary (in other words, the last 6 bits of the buffer address need to be zero).
-For AVX2 instructions a 32-byte alignment is needed, and for SSE2 instructions a 16-byte alignment.
-The scalar version can work on any buffer alignment (even odd addresses, though alignment on an 8-byte boundary gives faster results).
+For AVX2 instructions 32-byte alignment is needed, and for SSE2 instructions 16-byte alignment.
+The scalar version can work on any buffer alignment (even odd addresses).
 If the buffer is not correctly aligned, the code will automatically revert to a lower algorithm that does support the provided buffer alignment.
 For instance, if the hardware supports AVX512f instructions, but the buffer is aligned on a 16-byte boundary, the code will actually use the SSE2 version of the algorithm since using the AVX512f or AVX2 versions would have resulted in a segmentation violation.

 In Linux, <tt>malloc()</tt> will typically return buffers aligned on a 16-byte boundary, so special measures are needed to obtain buffers on a 32- or 64-byte